Homemade chocolate cake with fudge buttercream frosting that is super moist with sour cream in the batter.

 We have more delicious cake recipes including Small Cake Recipe with Almond Buttercream Frosting, and Vanilla Cupcake Recipe with Milk Chocolate Frosting.

 We were craving chocolate cake with thick, fudgy, homemade chocolate frosting today.

 Little did I know, we would stumble upon the BEST chocolate cake recipe ever.

 I’m usually a brownie/cookie/cupcake person.
 However, after making my small cake with almond buttercream frosting last week, I realized that I need to make more cakes, more often.

-And, this chocolate cake is proof that making more cakes is an excellent idea.
+And, this cake is proof that making more cakes is an excellent idea.